swilliams11/apigee-target-server-load-balancing/load-balancer-in-front-of-apigee/README.md

 This solution does not require any changes to Apigee's infrastructure and API Key validation and access token validation continue to function as before.

+## Items to Consider
+There are some additional items that you should consider when implementing this approach.
+* There is a reduced SLA, since you are not relying on Apigee's infrastructure failover capabilities between regions.
+* Some load balancers only allow you to configure one health check per domain; therefore, you will need to setup a health check proxy for the load balancer.
+  * The health check proxy would send asynchronous requests (JavaScript or Java callout) to the other Apigee proxies to confirm they are functioning correctly.
+    * If speed and latency are critical, then use a Java callout instead.
+  * Each Apigee proxy needs a separate health check **proxy endpoint** to accept requests.
+  * Each health check resource should have some rate limiting and also be protected via API Key validation.
+  * Do not expose your health check resources in your products; These resources should be exposed in a single health check product that is available to the load balancer only.

 ## Apigee Support Implementation
 This implementation requires our support team to complete the following actions.
 1. Modify all existing Virtual Hosts (i.e. secure) for all organizations and environments to include a host alias for each region in which Apigee is hosted.